julianreul/mode_behave/README.rst

 | int sample_data: Define subset of data for estimation of base MNL-model.
 | tuple select_data: Defines a tuple of (str: attribute name, int/float: attribute value)
 |     to estimate mixed logit model upon specific subset of data.
+| boolean include_weights: If this is set to True, the model will search for a
+|     column in the input-data, called "weight", which indicates the weight
+|     for each observation.
+Defaults to True.
 | str initial_point_name: Specify name of pickle-file within subfolder *ModelParam*,
 |     if MNL-model was previously estimated (saves CPU-time).
 | dict param_transform: Specify alternative definition of parameter structure,